NDZALO2010/portfolio/README.md

 ## Usage

-Open the `index.html` file in a web browser to view the portfolio.
+Open the Link: https://ndzalo2010.github.io/portfolio/ file in a web browser to view the portfolio.

 ## Author